Prince (musician)

-Prince has sold more than 100 million records worldwide, making him one of the best-selling music artists of all time.
-His awards include the Grammy President's Merit Award, the American Music Awards for Achievement and of Merit, the Billboard Icon Award, an Academy Award, and a Golden Globe Award.
+Prince's awards include the Grammy President's Merit Award, the American Music Awards for Achievement and of Merit, the Billboard Icon Award, an Academy Award, and a Golden Globe Award.
 He was inducted into the Rock and Roll Hall of Fame in 2004, the Rhythm and Blues Music Hall of Fame in 2016, the Songwriters Hall of Fame in 2024, and twice into the Black Music & Entertainment Walk of Fame in 2022.

+Life and career

-Early life
+1958–1975: Early life

-Prince Rogers Nelson was born in Minneapolis, Minnesota on June 7, 1958, the son of jazz singer Mattie Della (née Shaw) and pianist and songwriter John Lewis Nelson.
-All four of his grandparents were from Louisiana.
+Prince Rogers Nelson was born at Mount Sinai Hospital in Minneapolis, Minnesota, on June 7, 1958, to jazz singer Mattie Della (née Shaw) and pianist and songwriter John Lewis Nelson.
+All four of Prince's grandparents were from Louisiana.
 The jazz drummer Louis Hayes was his paternal cousin.

-Prince was named after his father's most popular stage name, Prince Rogers, which was used while performing with Della in a jazz group named the Prince Rogers Trio.
+Prince was named after his father's most popular stage name, Prince Rogers, which he used while performing with Della in a jazz group named the Prince Rogers Trio.
 In 1991, Prince's father told A Current Affair that he named his son "Prince" because he wanted Prince "to do everything I wanted to do".
-During his childhood, Prince was not fond of his name and used "Skipper" instead.
+Prince was not fond of his name during his childhood and called himself "Skipper" instead.
 Prince said he was "born epileptic" and had seizures when he was young.
-He stated, "My mother told me one day I walked in to her and said, 'Mom, I'm not going to be sick anymore,' and she said, 'Why?' and I said, 'Because an angel told me so.
+He stated, "my mother told me one day I walked in to her and said, 'Mom, I'm not going to be sick anymore,' and she said, 'Why?' and I said, 'Because an angel told me so.
 Prince's younger sister, Tyka, was born on May 18, 1960.
 Both siblings developed a keen interest in music, which was encouraged by their father.
-His parents were both members of the Seventh-day Adventist Church, a Protestant denomination.
+His parents were both members of the Seventh-day Adventist Church, a Protestant Church.

-In 2022, during a Minneapolis teachers' strike, Minneapolis–Saint Paul news station WCCO-TV was researching a previous teacher's strike in April 1970 and accidentally uncovered an interview they had done with Prince about that strike.
-Prince, who was 11 years old at the time, said about the strike, "I think they should get a better education too cause, um, and I think they should get some more money cause they work, they be working extra hours for us and all that stuff."
-While he never identifies himself in the interview, it was confirmed to be him through interviews with a historian in Minneapolis, as well as by a former classmate who was a member of Prince's first band.
-The video is one of few videos from his childhood.